-The workshop is tentatively scheduled for Thursday, November 14th, from 6:00 PM to 9:00 PM, at the SGW campus in room MB 2.255 (located on the second floor of the John Molson School of Business Building).
+The workshop is scheduled for Thursday, January 30th, from 6:00 PM to 9:00 PM, at the SGW campus in room EV 2.184 (located on the second floor of the Engineering and Visual Arts building).
 Tickets will be available in advance for a fee of $10 per ticket, with the entry fee used to cover the costs of certain materials provided for attendees and other event logistics costs.
 Tickets are available from the ECA office on the 8th floor of the Hall building.

 What to Bring